-For these reasons, the Court dismissed the Respondent State's objection to the admissibility of the Application, and after having satisfied itself that the Application fulfilled all the conditions set out in Article 56 of the Charter as restated in Rule 50(2) of the Rules of Court (Rules), held that the Application was admissible.
+For these reasons, the Court dismissed the Respondent State's objections to the admissibility of the Application, and after having satisfied itself that the Application is in accordance with all the conditions set out in Article 6(2) of the Protocol, Article 56 of the Charter, as restated in Rule 50(2) of the Rules of Court (Rules), held that the Application was admissible.

 The Court then considered whether the Respondent State violated Articles 2, 3, 4, 5, and 7(1) of the Charter.
-The Court observed that the main contention in the Application centred on Article 7(1) of the Charter, hence, this alleged violation was addressed first.
+The Court further observed that the main contention in the Application centred on Article 7(1) of the Charter, hence, this alleged violation was addressed first.

-The Applicant alleged that the courts of the Respondent State convicted him based on doubtful evidence and that the trial and appellate courts did not consider his defence of alibi.
-The Court dismissed the Applicant's allegations and found that the Respondent State had not violated his right to be heard, protected under Article 7(1) of the Charter, as it considered that the Applicant failed to demonstrate and prove that the manner in which the domestic courts evaluated evidence revealed manifest errors requiring this Court's intervention.
+The Applicant alleged that the courts of the Respondent State convicted him based on evidence which was not properly examined and evaluated and that his application for review of the Court of Appeal's judgment was unjustly denied.
+The Court dismissed the Applicant's allegations and found that the Respondent State had not violated his right to be heard, protected under Article 7(1) of the Charter, as it considered that the Applicant had failed to demonstrate and prove that the manner in which the trial and appellate proceedings were conducted or how the evidence was evaluated, revealed manifest errors requiring the Court's intervention.
+The Court also found there is nothing on the record to support the